michenriq/faq-vuejs/README.md

 # frontend-vuex
-The objective of this project is apply my adquired knowlodges in CSS Grid, VueJS 3 and Vuex .
+The objective of this project is apply my acquired knowlodges in CSS Grid, VueJS 3 and Vuex .

 This is a simple FAQ with a beautilull design.